otsuarez/nc2n/README.md

 The ansible lookup plugin was written for this project since the existing one didn't had the required funcionality.
 For the template to work, a way of iterating over an csv file was required, which what the lookup plugin does.

+# nagios01-conf

+For the example, remote locations will be monitored.
+Each one containing two switches configured in a high availability schema, whether as long as one is working, the location is ok.
+Each switch is an access point, therefore the name: "ap".
+The virtual device containing two ap's will be named "virtual_ap".

+So, one csv file and two templates are required and two configuration files will be generated.
+All of this is handled in the <code>tasks/main.yaml</code> task file.

+This setup is only meant as an example, your mileage may vary.

 # ansible tips

 To get the role directory: